Protecting Oklahoma for Future Generations

 The Nature Conservancy has worked to conserve Oklahoma’s magnificent landscapes and unique biodiversity since 1986.
 Using a strategic, science-based planning process, called Conservation by Design, we identify landscapes that, if conserved, promise to conserve biodiversity over the long term.
-The Oklahoma Chapter owns or protects 12 preserves totaling almost 77,000 acres (120 square miles).
+The Oklahoma Chapter owns or protects 12 preserves totaling over 90,000 acres (140 square miles).

 Our work to preserve the state's diverse habitats has resulted in a number of awards.
 Learn more ►